Medically reviewed by Drugs.com. Last updated on Mar 5, 2022.

 - Permanent vision loss

 When you visit an eye specialist (ophthalmologist), he or she will likely conduct a complete eye exam and gather a thorough health history.
-You may also need these tests:
+The eye examination usually involves the following:

-If uveitis is caused by an underlying condition, treatment will focus on that specific condition.
-The goal of treatment is to reduce the inflammation in your eye.
+If uveitis is caused by an underlying condition, treatment may focus on that specific condition.
+Usually the treatment for uveitis is the same regardless of the associated cause, as long as it is not infectious.
+The goal of treatment is to reduce the inflammation in your eye, as well as in other parts of the body, if present.
+In some cases, treatment may be necessary for months to years.
 Several treatment options are available.

 - Drugs that reduce inflammation.
 Your doctor may first prescribe eyedrops with an anti-inflammatory medication, such as a corticosteroid.
-If those don't help, a corticosteroid pill or injection may be the next step.
+Eyedrops are usually not enough to treat inflammation beyond the front of the eye, so a corticosteroid injection in or around the eye or corticosteroid tablets (taken by mouth) may be necessary.

 - Drugs that fight bacteria or viruses.
 If uveitis is caused by an infection, your doctor may prescribe antibiotics, antiviral medications or other medicines, with or without corticosteroids, to bring the infection under control.

-Some of these medications can have serious side effects, such as glaucoma and cataracts.
-You may need to visit your doctor for follow-up examinations and blood tests every 1 to 3 months.
+Some of these medications can have serious eye-related side effects, such as glaucoma and cataracts.
+Medications by mouth or injection can have side effects in other parts of the body outside the eyes.
+You may need to visit your doctor for follow-up examinations and blood tests every one to three months.

 - Vitrectomy.
-Surgery to remove some of the vitreous in your eye (vitrectomy) may be necessary to manage the condition.
+Surgery to remove some of the vitreous in your eye is rarely used to diagnose or manage the condition.

-- Surgery that implants a device into the eye to provide a slow and sustained release of a medication.
+A medication-releasing implant.
 For people with difficult-to-treat posterior uveitis, a device that's implanted in the eye may be an option.
-This device slowly releases corticosteroid medication into the eye for two to three years.
-Possible side effects of this treatment include cataracts and glaucoma.
+This device slowly releases corticosteroid into the eye for two to three years.

 The speed of your recovery depends in part on the type of uveitis you have and the severity of your symptoms.
-Uveitis that affects the back of your eye (choroiditis) tends to heal more slowly than uveitis in the front of the eye (iritis).
+Uveitis that affects the back of your eye (posterior uveitis or panuveitis, including retinitis or choroiditis) tends to heal more slowly than uveitis in the front of the eye (anterior uveitis or iritis).
 Severe inflammation takes longer to clear up than mild inflammation does.

 Uveitis can come back.
-Make an appointment with your doctor if any of your symptoms reappear after successful treatment.
+Make an appointment with your doctor if any of your symptoms reappear or worsen.

 Preparing for an appointment

-Your symptoms may prompt you to make an appointment with your family doctor or general practitioner.
+Your symptoms may prompt you to make an appointment with your primary doctor.
 You may be referred to a doctor who specializes in disorders of the eyes (ophthalmologist).

 The following information will help you prepare for your appointment, and understand what to expect from your doctor.